Veer Chandra Singh Garhwali Government Institute of Medical Science and Research

-This college also signifies indomitable will of Government of India and Government of Uttarakhand to provide tertiary healthcare for every citizen of the state.

 Connectivity

 The college is well connected via road to the capital of Uttarakhand, Dehradun.
-College is at a distance of about 126 km from the nearby airport (Jolly Grant Airport, Dehradun).
-Construction of a rail line joining Srinagar garhwal to Rishikesh is ongoing.
+College is at a distance of about 126 km from the nearby Jolly Grant Airport, Dehradun.
+Construction of a rail line joining Srinagar to Rishikesh is ongoing.

 Infrastructure

 College is well equipped with modern infrastructure.
 There are 5 lecture theatres, each having a capacity of 140 students and equipped with modern audio visual aids and AC.
 It also has a fully computerized library with wi-fi connectivity.
 Hostels are good with necessary facilities including mess.
 All departments have adequate space and modern laboratories.
 A modern auditorium was also inaugurated in 2020.
 The entire campus is under CCTV surveillance.

 Associated hospital

 HNB Base Hospital is the associated hospital of the college.
 It is a 500-bed hospital with all modern facilities.

 Campus

 College has a well maintained campus, judicious use of solar energy for its electrification being a marked feature.
 The campus is surrounded by lush green vegetation.